Nate-Wilkins/about/README.md

 ## Usage

-See the [latest release] for my résumé in a variety of different formats.
+See the [latest release] for my résumé in a variety of formats.

 ### Preview